contao/docs/docs/manual/guides/filter.en.md

 ### With template adaptation

 The above HTMl structure can be created with Contao's own content elements.
-We use the content element of type »`HTML`« for the HTML blocks and one or more elements of type »`Text`« for the actual content.
+We use the content element of type »HTML« for the HTML blocks and one or more elements of type »Text« for the actual content.
 The implementation in the Contao backend would therefore be:

 {{% expand "Content element of type »HTML«" %}}